2019-2020 Undergraduate Tuition and Fees

 Current year forms are only available through July 1.

-We cannot give tax information therefore it is best to talk to an accountant to determine if you qualify.
+We cannot give tax information therefore it is best to talk to an accountant or tax preparer to determine if you qualify.
 If your form is not available online, please contact us at email@example.com.

 If you have any questions, please visit http://www.ecsi.net/taxinfo.html for information regarding your tax documents and to obtain contact information for Heartland ECSI.